ankith26/My-PyChess/README.md

 ## BIG CHANGES THAT CAME IN VERSION 3.0

-- Online play was be added.
-This features a ONLINE LOBBY and support upto 10 people to play chess(read more in ref/online.txt)
+- Online play was added.
+This features a ONLINE LOBBY and support upto 10 people to play chess (read more in ref/online.txt)
 - Singleplayer saw BIG UPGRADES: A Good Menu, ability to play with a decent PYTHON CHESS ENGINE.
 - Now, you can play against STOCKFISH CHESS ENGINE (see stockfishchess.org).
 My-PyChess will act as an interface to give you this singleplayer mode.
 Included with this release, a good menu for stockfish and stockfish install/configure menu to help with installing and configuring stockfish with My-PyChess.
 Remember, stockfish is the best chess engine in the world, even though it's playing strength is limited, it still playes a very hard level of chess.
 Chess beginners may choose the PYTHON CHESS ENGINE written by me over stockfish.